wagtail/wagtail-vector-index/docs/architecture.md

 * `EmbeddableFieldsMixin` is a way to let developers specify what fields of their model they want to index by adding the mixin and adding `embedding_fields` to a model.
 This doesn't do anything interesting by itself.
 * `EmbeddableFieldsDocumentConverter` knows how to convert anything with the `EmbeddableFieldsMixin` to a document, and when instantiated with a `base_model`, knows how to convert `Documents` back to that `base_model`.
-* `EmbeddableFieldsVectorIndex` can be subclassed with a list of `QuerySet`s of models with `EmbeddableFieldsMixin` and manages the index for them.
+* `EmbeddableFieldsVectorIndexMixin` can be subclassed with a list of `QuerySet`s of models with `EmbeddableFieldsMixin` and manages the index for them.
 It uses `EmbeddableFieldsDocumentConverter` to shepherd documents back and forth.
 * `GeneratedIndexMixin` is a convenience mixin which allows a developer to access `vector_index` on their model to return an automatically generated `EmbeddableFieldsVectorIndex`.
 * `VectorIndexedMixin` combines `GeneratedIndexMixin` and `EmbeddableFieldsMixin` to create a single mixin that developers can use to easily implement `wagtail-vector-index` features without needing to know the underlying mixins.

 ## In Summary

-- `VectorIndex`s are responsible for fetching all the documents to be indexed, and for the interfaces for searching those documents.
-They have a `get_converter` method which returns an instance ofG `DocumentConverter` to ues for shepherding `Document`s.
+- `VectorIndex`s are responsible for fetching all the documents to be indexed, the interfaces for searching those documents, and storing those documents in some `StorageProvider`.
+They have a `get_converter` method which returns an instance of `DocumentConverter` to ues for shepherding `Document`s.
 - `DocumentConverter`s convert `Document`s to and from the type the user is dealing with.
 They might need to be specific to a certain model, or they could be written in a more generic way to convert based on metadata in the `Document`.